This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - Image-guided radiation therapy.
 IGRT uses imaging before and sometimes during therapy to target the tumor precisley and to avoid damaging healthy tissue.

 The best type of radiation depends on each patient’s unique situation.
 Oncologists and radiolgists work within the medical team to determine the best option for every patient, including those with mesothelioma.

-Image-Guided Radiation Therapy
+About Image-Guided Radiation Therapy

-Images may also be taken and used during the delivery of radiation to guide and change the dosing of radiation and the focus of the beam.
-The end result is radiation therapy that more precisely targets the tumor with higher doses and better protection of healthy tissue.
+Images may also be taken and used during radiation treatment to change the dosing and the focus of the beam.
+The result is radiation therapy that more precisely targets the tumor.
+It also allows for higher radiation doses and better protection of healthy tissue.